Getting a divorce

 You’ll need to check whether you can stay in the UK long term.
 You might need to apply for a new visa if you get divorced.
 If you don’t have the right to stay in the UK you might have to leave.
 Find out more about how to stay in the UK after a divorce.

-You can also speak to your nearest Citizens Advice for help.
+You can also talk to an adviser or help.

 Fill in the divorce form

-You can find the divorce form on GOV.UK.
+You can apply for a divorce on GOV.UK.

 Make 4 copies of the divorce form.
 You’ll need to send 3 and keep 1.